 Our pre-medicine students may enroll in any of the biological sciences options (ecology, molecular biology, microbiology, pre-medicine, or general biology) or in our medical laboratory science (medical technology) program.
-All students are encouraged to make frequent contact with the director of pre-health professions studies for information on admissions requirements, procedures, and application deadlines.
+All students are encouraged to make frequent contact with the health professions coordinator for information on admissions requirements, procedures, and application deadlines.